tamasviktorkrizsan/bash-functions/README.md

 ## Installation

-Set a PATH environmental variable to the directory where you want store your library files and copy the contents of the "function-library" folder to it.
+Set a PATH environmental variable to the directory where you want store your library files and copy the contents of the "lib" folder to it.

 ## Usage

-At the top of your custom script file, following the shebang `#!/bin/bash` line include the "bash.inc.sh" library file.
+At the top of your custom script file, following the shebang `#!/bin/bash` line include the "bash.inc.sh" file.

 `source bash.inc.sh`